pvihung/Personal-Budget-Transactions/README.md

 14. Filter in Dashboard

 ## Note:
 The dataset `personal-finance-budgeting-records-with-user-info` is provided solely as a conceptual artifact to illustrate expected database behavior and data flow.
 It is not intended for use in production or as real user information.
-If you plan to integrate it into the database layer for testing or demonstration purposes, annotate the relevant sections to clearly indicate that the dataset consists of simulated, non-sensitive sample data.
+If you use it in your testing or demonstration pipeline, ensure the corresponding sections are clearly marked to indicate that the dataset contains synthetic, non-production sample data.